berglh/remote-ubuntu-server-zfs-install/README.md

 This repository contains a set of three guides to remotely reinstall a server where the only access to the server is via SSH.
 This can be the case with leased dedicated servers in data centres or remote customer servers without any remote console access (iDRAC/hILO/etc.).

-It also includes guides on installing Ubuntu Server with a ZFS (0.80) root filesystem along with a guide on creating an encrypted data pool for securely storing data on your remote server.
+It also includes instructions on installing Ubuntu Server with a ZFS (0.80) root filesystem and a guide on creating an encrypted data pool for securely storing data on the remote server.

 1. [Ubuntu Server Remote SSH Reinstall](ubuntu-server-remote-ssh-installation.md)
 2. [Ubuntu Server 19.10 on ZFS Root File System](ubuntu-server-19.10-zfs-root.md)